 DNA and a lack of political will are not the only problem in victims pursuing justice against their rapists.
 Police themselves have been accused of such abuse.
 Since 2012, South African police officers have been accused of committing nearly 1,000 rapes, some of which allegedly occurred within police custody, according to the South Africa Independent Police Investigating Directorate, a government body.
 A report from the directorate in 2020-2021 registered 95 cases of rape by police nationwide, 15 of them allegedly having taken place in police custody.

 “It’s him I fear, but it’s the police I fear even more,” Sipehle said of the man she alleges raped her.
 “I have lost hope that he’ll be punished properly.
 I fear what he can do to me if he goes to jail, serves his sentence, and comes back to our slum and joins up with his gang.
 Lots of women in South Africa share my disappointment.”

 This article was updated to include the comment from Piers Pigou, which was sent after the story was published.

 We welcome your comments on this article.
 What are your thoughts about rape in South Africa?

-Nyasha Bhobo is based in Harare, Zimbabwe.
-She is a freelance journalist covering tech, immigration, climate emergencies, women’s rights and other topics in southern Africa.
+Nyasha Bhobo is based in Johannesburg, South Africa, where she is a freelance journalist covering tech, immigration, climate emergencies, women’s rights and other topics in the region.
 Her work has been published by The Africa Report, Newsweek, The New Arab, Reuters, CNBC TV Africa and Canada Globe and Mail.
 She has a B.S. degree from Chinhoyi University of Technology in Zimbabwe.